 Grow Your Network Organically

 This is where being patient comes in.
-In order to be seen as a thought leader and trusted voice in your industry, you’ll need a large number of connections.
-Who would you trust more, the guy with the “500+ connections” on his profile, or the one with 59?
+You'll need many connections to be seen as a thought leader and trusted voice in your industry.
+Who would you trust more, the contact with the "500+ connections" on his profile or the one with 59?

 Join industry groups and connect with industry influencers.
-Then comment on posts, adding thoughtful insight to the conversation.
-Start posting your own updates and short articles to these groups to showcase your knowledge (note, we didn’t say your product.
-This isn’t the time or place for sales pitches).
+Then, comment on posts, adding thoughtful insight to the conversation.
+Start posting your updates and short articles to these groups to showcase your knowledge (note we didn't say your product.
+This isn't the time or place for sales pitches).

 Following current influences in your industry will do a couple of things.
-Reading what they have to say will give you a good pulse check on the state of your sector, so you know if your thinking is inline or if you’re going to be seen as a rebel.
-Either one is great, it all depends on the reputation you’re looking for.
+Reading what they say will give you a good pulse check on the state of your sector, so you know if your thinking is in line or if you will be seen as a rebel.
+Either one is great; it all depends on the reputation you're looking for.

-Once you’re ensconced and engaging in conversations with the right people, it’s OK to ask about a cross-post or at least repost their pieces with your own commentary to show that you respect their view and have your own to add.
-Each of these activities will lead to connection requests coming in.
+Once you’re ensconced and engaging in conversations with the right people, it's OK to ask about a cross-post or at least repost their pieces with your commentary to show that you respect their view and have your own to add.
+Each of these activities will lead to connection requests.
 Pick and choose appropriately while remembering the goal at this stage is to increase that connection count.

 Bonus: Write Great Content

 To a certain extent, this should go without saying.
-But as it is truly the crux of the whole “thought leader” phenomenon, we figured it merited a mention.
+But as the crux of the "thought leader" phenomenon, we figured it merited a mention.
 You need to be able to produce great content.
-Thoughtful, insightful, original, and engaging content is how you’ll establish yourself as that trusted source of industry information known as the thought leader.
+Thoughtful, insightful, original, and engaging content is how you'll establish yourself as that trusted source of industry information known as the thought leader.